How to find & protect page URLs in Notion

 - Fill in the 'Site name' however you want (e.g. Jens Membership).
 For the Custom domain that should be the actual URL you want for your Notion website (e.g. jensnotionsite.com):

 - For the Public Notion URL field, first make sure you are logged into your Notion backend in a separate browser tab.

-Find the top level page you want to represent the home page of your Notion membership site and click it.
+Find the top level page within your workspace you want to represent the home page of your Notion membership site and click it.